JL-Young/cse15l-lab-reports/lab-report-4-week-8.md

 __If your code already works on some/all test cases, include an explanation of what were the code changes that allowed the tests to pass.__

-- n/a: all three tests failed
+- n/a: all three test cases for the snippets failed